PhD in Food and Hospitality Systems

 Comprehensive Examination Process

 The comprehensive examination must be completed at least seven months prior to the dissertation research defense.
 Students must be enrolled in order to take this exam and MU must officially be in session.
 This examination is comprised of a written and an oral portion, and is designed to measure the student's knowledge of food science, hospitality management, agricultural systems technology and related areas.
 In addition, students are expected to demonstrate the ability to think clearly and critically, and to express themselves adequately in both written and spoken English.
 After completion of the written exam, the student, in consultation with the major advisor and Doctoral Degree Program Committee should schedule the oral exam.
 The oral exam is designed to determine whether the student can think clearly on their feet and express themselves well in English.
 During the oral exam, the student will be expected to defend their answers on the written portion of the comprehensive exam as well as any other related areas the committee wishes to explore.
 Both the written and oral sections of the Comprehensive Exam must be completed within one month.
 For the Comprehensive Exam to be completed successfully, the student's Doctoral Degree Program Committee must vote to pass the student on both the written and oral sections of the exam with no more than one dissenting or abstaining vote.
 Students who fail the Comprehensive Exam may not retake the exam for at least 12 weeks.
 Failure to pass two Comprehensive Exam automatically prevents candidacy.
-Results of the Comprehensive Exam (D3 form) with signatures from all committee members must be turned in to the FHS Graduate Program Coordinator for submission to the Graduate School.
+Results of the Comprehensive Exam (D3 form) with signatures from all committee members must be turned in to the FHS DGS for submission to the Graduate School.

 Exit Seminar

 Immediately before the defense of the dissertation, the student must present a formal dissertation exit seminar on his/her Ph.D. research.
 The seminar is open to the general university audience.
-The FHS Graduate Program Coordinator will announce the seminar dates to appropriate colleagues within and outside the program at least two weeks prior to the seminar date.
+The FHS DGS will announce the seminar dates to appropriate colleagues within and outside the program at least two weeks prior to the seminar date.
 The dissertation defense must take place when MU is officially in session and the candidate must be enrolled at MU at the time.

 Final Examination

 After the seminar has been presented, a final defense oral examination will be conducted by the FHS Doctoral Degree Program Committee.
 The candidate should be prepared to defend his/her research and to discuss any related areas.
-Together with the dissertation, at least one published manuscript or a manuscript for publication submission based on the student's Ph.D. research must be submitted to the Doctoral Program Committee for review and to the FHS Graduate Program Coordinator at least two weeks before the final exam.
+Together with the dissertation, at least one published manuscript or a manuscript for publication submission based on the student's Ph.D. research must be submitted to the Doctoral Program Committee for review and to the FHS DGS at least two weeks before the final exam.

-A report of the examination (D4 form), carrying the signatures of all members of the committee, must be turned in to the FHS Graduate Program Coordinator for submission to the MU Graduate School before the deadline preceding the anticipated date of graduation.
+A report of the examination (D4 form), carrying the signatures of all members of the committee, must be turned in to the FHS DGS for submission to the MU Graduate School before the deadline preceding the anticipated date of graduation.
 For the dissertation to be considered successfully defended, the student's Doctoral Degree Program Committee must vote to pass the student on the defense with no more than one dissenting or abstaining vote.

 Admissions